himalayahall/demo/src/main/marimo/req_design_test.md

 RESTful API can be used in the usual ways.
 Below are 2 no-code ways of using tthe API:

-  1. **Spring OpenAPI** browser interface is baked into the application.
-To use this interface - run the application and use the Open API bu opening http://localhost:8080/swagger-ui.html in a browser.
+  1. **Spring OpenAPI**  interface is baked into the application.
+To use this interface - [run the application](#running) and then go to http://localhost:8080/swagger-ui.html.

-  2. Use [Curl](https://curl.se) to access the API.
+  2. Use [curl](https://curl.se) to access the API.
 For example, execute `curl -X GET http://localhost:8080/session/subscribe/e8cc93be-3723-4c37-8681-b3fa6d3b7a79` from a terminal to subscribe for events on session
 `e8cc93be-3723-4c37-8681-b3fa6d3b7a79`.
 <!---->
 ## Testing and QA